hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 # Connect to AnnotationHub
 ah <- AnnotationHub()
 ```

+> #### What is a cache?
+> A cache is used in R to store data or a copy of the data so that future requests can be served faster without having to re-run a lengthy computation.
+>
-> **NOTE:** The `AnnotationHub()` command create a client that manages a local cache of files retrieved by the user, helping with quick and reproducible access.
+> The `AnnotationHub()` command creates a client that manages a local cache of the database, helping with quick and reproducible access.
 When encountering question `AnnotationHub does not exist, create directory?`, you can anwser either `yes` (create a permanant location to store cache) or `no` (create a temporary location to store cache). `hubCache(ah)` gets the file system location of the local AnnotationHub cache. `hubUrl(ah)` gets the URL for the online hub.

-To see the types of information stored inside, we can just type the name of the object:
+To see the types of information stored inside our database, we can just type the name of the object:

 ```r
 # Explore the AnnotationHub object